Stories of what didn’t eventually work out can be as much worth telling in the long run as things that did…

 The film, Without These Walls, accompanied with Ghost Mural.
 Seeing as the film grew out of the mural project (well documented in past blog posts) I had to have a mural in one form or another, Ghost Mural, a projection is now able to travel and can’t ever be bulldozed.

 I worked with Janet Brandon and Gary O’Donnel on the film.
-Here’s two links to reviews from the night that made us all feel proud:
+Here are two links to reviews from the night that made us all feel proud:

 Please read them and think about possible screenings too.
 I’m open to ideas as the whole point was to get what happened to my parents and many others ‘out there.’
 It’s so easy to overlook things that aren’t directly affecting you.
 We do it all the time.
 I can’t bring my Mum or our house back but when it comes to big decisions being made in the future that effect people’s lives we can change the way policy makers work or include accountability clauses and new models that force engagement with the communities they intend on ‘fixing.’
 They should consider the model of ‘residencies,’ used widely in the creative industries before even being allowed to submit a proposal to implement such schemes as HMRI.